MitMaro/git-interactive-rebase-tool/README.md

 ### Install Rust

-To start developing the project, you will need to [install Rust][install-rust], which can generally be done using [rustup].
+To start developing the project, you will need to [install Rust][install-rust], which should be done using [rustup].

 ### Setup